Oh, you couldn't use a calculator on the final exam? Neither could we.

 - Solar Missions:

 - Ulysses: A joint project with the European Space Agency, intended to look at the Sun from all latitudes—Earth-based observation can't observe the solar poles all that well.
 Launched aboard Discovery in 1990 because the planned launch aboard Challenger in May 1986 was nixed by the loss of Challenger that January.
-The process needed to get into a polar orbit around the Sun was long and complicated—it involved flying by Jupiter so the probe could play with the giant planet's gravity—which is how it got its name (indeed, the original idea was to call it Odysseus until the Europeans insisted on the Latin term to reference Ulysses' appearance in the Inferno).
+The process needed to get into a high-inclination polar orbit around the Sun was long and complicated—it involved flying by Jupiter so the probe could play with the giant planet's gravity—which is how it got its name (indeed, the original idea was to call it Odysseus until the Europeans insisted on the Latin term to reference Ulysses' appearance in the Inferno).
 Even after that, Ulysses' orbit was very wide—it never got closer to the Sun than the Earth does, and at its most distant it went to 5 AU (i.e. 5 times the distance from the Earth to the Sun).
+Ulysses survived for over four times its designed lifespan, with communications finally being terminated in June 2009 as its RTG heating units could no longer keep the hydrazine fuel for its attitude control system from freezing.

 - Earth Science Missions: NASA also looks down at Earth.
-After all, it is the Earthrise image that hugely inspired environmental protection.
+After all, the Earthrise is a major symbol of environmental protection.
 Although not as prominent as other unmanned probes, NASA's Earth science probes had contributed a lot to the climatologist community, looking at things such as deforestation, the ozone holes, ice cap melting, tracking hurricanes, etc. Here is a handy list of all of the Earth science probes.

 The first "A" in NASA stands for Aeronautics, after all.
 Although NASA's manned space missions get most of the attention, and NASA's unmanned space missions get most of the attention not already garnered by the manned missions, NASA also engages in and/or encourages research into improving flight within